RC416/DSGE-models/README.md

 Cons
 - VSCode is the only supported IDE (as of Jan 2021).
 My initial imporession is that it is less user frendly than R-Studio and Spyder (my chosen IDEs for R and Python, respectively) for doing work with data.
 - Less support as user base is small and language is still new (version 1.5 as of Jan 2021).

+Months later I coded an implementation of BLP in Julia as a first major project.
+In it I enjoyed the clean syntax, easy parallelization, and satisfactory package library.